Soil Contamination and its Impact on Indoor Air Quality

 Common soil contaminants

 Former manufacturing facilities, industrial sites, parking lots, and waste disposal sites are common areas where soil contaminants are found.
-It is also not uncommon to find contaminants on land previously used for farming, due to excessive pesticide or fertiliser use.
+It is also not uncommon to find contaminants on land previously used for farming, due to excessive pesticide or fertilizer use.

 Building on contaminated sites